SAGEO Arena: A Realistic Environment for Evaluating Search-Augmented Generative Engine Optimization: Acknowledgments

 \subsection{Generative Search Engine Optimization}

-With the rise of Large Language Models, Search-Augmented Generative Engines~\cite{zheng2025deepresearcher,li2025webthinker,jin2025search} have become a cornerstone of modern information access, offering synthesized answers grounded in retrieved documents.
+With the rise of LLMs, generative search~\cite{zheng2025deepresearcher,li2026webthinker,jin2025search,chen2025research} has become a cornerstone of modern information access, offering synthesized answers grounded in retrieved documents.
 This shift has introduced new visibility challenges for content creators, motivating research on optimization strategies tailored to generative engines.
-Existing work can be broadly categorized into two directions: (1) \textit{Black-hat} approaches explore adversarial methods that exploit model behavior through malicious content injection~\cite{[2025][ICLR]adversarial,[2024][arxiv]manipulating,[2024][EMNLP][pfrommer]}.
-In contrast, (2) \textit{white-hat} approaches focus on cooperative content modification, formalized as Generative Engine Optimization (GEO) ~\cite{aggarwal2024geo}.
+Existing work can be broadly categorized into two directions: (1) \textit{Black-hat} approaches explore adversarial methods that exploit model behavior through malicious content injection~\cite{nestaas2025adversarial,kumar2024manipulating,pfrommer2024ranking}.
+In contrast, (2) \textit{white-hat} approaches focus on cooperative content modification, formalized as GEO ~\cite{aggarwal2024geo}.
 Building on this foundation, subsequent work~\cite{wu2025generative, puerto2025c, chen2025beyond} has advanced GEO research by proposing diverse optimization strategies and evaluation dimensions (Table ~\ref{tab:benchmark_comparison_table}).
 Nevertheless, existing evaluation protocols often rely on oversimplified environments, predominantly assessing optimization effects at the generation stage with fixed document candidates.
+In other words, they assume that the target document remains within the LLM context after optimization, without testing whether the optimized document can still be retrieved and reranked into that context.
 Thus, how optimization signals propagate through the full generative pipeline remains largely unexplored.
 Motivated by these, this study provides a comprehensive evaluation environment that explicitly models the end-to-end generative search pipeline.